-True phobia is recognized by the phobic person as being irrational, but still cannot overcome the fear.
+True phobia is recognized by the phobic person as being irrational, yet unable to overcome the fear.
 This indicates the person has not split from reality, as in schizophrenia.
 The key word in the definition is “irrational.”
 Being afraid of a large snarling canine running towards you in a park or on the street is rational.
 Exercising caution before going near a dog is wise.
 If you have been attacked by dogs, a period of recovery where your fear of dogs is increased and intensified is normal; a very long period might indicate Post Traumatic Stress more than a true phobia.
 However, a fear of dogs is phobic if, for example, a person will never go near any dog, even a household pet on a leash calmly sleeping, or becomes terrified at even the sound of dogs barking in the distance.
 Phobias also persist – they don’t get better with time, unless treated.
 Phobias seem to have no apparent cause, but therapy often reveals one, and can then begin offering solutions.
 Phobias usually have a root in childhood, and may hide deeper fears having nothing directly to do with the consciously feared thing or situations.

 Agoraphobia is diagnosed when a person fears that he or she will have a panic attack in public and thus avoids public spaces.
 Sometimes, this fear arises even though the person has never had a panic attack.
 Other common phobias include fears of storms, blood, enclosed spaces (claustrophobia), insects, germs, and loud noises.
 Phobias seem to have a familial inheritance pattern, whether genetic or learned, and often are apparent in childhood, diminishing and sometimes disappearing in adulthood, but often resurfacing later in life again.